-Much of Dave’s information can also be found on Tubeprune, an unofficial website for people working on the London Underground and those interested in it.
+Much of Dave’s information can also be found on Tubeprune, an unofficial website for people that have become a tube driver.
 Tubeprune is one of the best sites about the Underground.

 The London Underground Selection Process Can Consist Of:

 – The Group Test

 – Fault Finding Test

 – The Medical Examination And Testing